Clifra-Jones/MyAWSSecrets/README.md

 To retrieve a secret select a profile from the Local Profile dropdown and click Retrieve Secret.

-The Access Key ID and Secret Key ID display with copy buttons to the left.
+The Access Key ID and Secret Access Key display with copy buttons to the left.

 If these are new values the Update Local Profile wil update the profile in the Shared Profile File.